12U & Under Rules of Play

 Intentional Walk rule:

-If an intentional walked is called for the pitcher will not have to throw four pitches outside the strike zone.
+If an intentional walk is called, the pitcher will not have to throw four pitches outside the strike zone.
 Instead, the team's manager may signal and point the runner to first base.
 No players can make this call.